fatcatdog/QuestionAndAnswerApplication/README.md

 This is a SpringBoot, Spring Security, JWT, JPA, and MySQL powered backend application.

+I relied heavily on https://www.javainuse.com/spring/boot-jwt-mysql which is a Spring Security JWT tutorial to get my JWT/SpringSecurity set up.
+Feel free to browse this tutorial to quickly learn and set up a JWT environment.

 Attached is a docker compose-compose.yml in the repo.
 Assuming you have Docker and Docker-Compose installed, all you need to do to test project is run: docker-compose up